 As of the report date, IBM had commenced operations in its permanent facility.
-The most recent obligation of IBM was to produce 300 jobs during the project year ending June 30, 2015.
-For this project year, IBM generated 333 jobs, exceeding the performance requirement.
-IBM's next obligation is to produce 500 jobs for the 12-month period ending June 30, 2016.
+The most recent obligation of IBM was to produce 572 jobs for the 12-month period ending June 30, 2017.
+The company generated 535 jobs during this period.
+IBM met the jobs requirement by coupling the 535 jobs with previously earned job credits.
+The company earned the job credits by exceeding performance requirements in previous years.
+IBM's next obligation is to produce 572 jobs for the 12-month period ending June 30, 2018.

-As of the report date, IBM was meeting or exceeding all current performance requirements in the CEA.
+As of the report date, the company was meeting or exceeding all current performance requirements in the CEA.